 Discard zucchini water and set aside the shredded zucchinis in a mixing bowl.

-Finally, combine the flour mixture into the wet ingredients, adding the dry ingredients in 2 additions to avoid lumps.
+Finally, combine the flour mixture with the wet ingredients, adding the dry ingredients in 2 additions to avoid lumps.

-Stir until just combined, and a shiny chocolate batter forms with no lumps.
+Stir until just combined, and shiny chocolate batter forms with no lumps.

 To finish, stir in 1/2 cup dark chocolate chips – or 1/4 cup chopped pecans and 1/4 cup chocolate chips.

 Bake for about 50 minutes or until a pick inserted in the center of the bread comes out with a little crumb on it but not wet.